irahorecka/pycraigslist/README.rst

         'sha': 'wanted: room/share',
         'sbw': 'wanted: sublet/temp'}

-We'd choose ``pycraigslist.housing.vac`` if we're interested in searching for vacation rentals.
+E.g., use ``pycraigslist.housing.vac`` to search for vacation rentals.

 Finding and using filters
 *************************
-We can apply filters to our search.
+Apply search filters to narrow your query.
 Use ``.get_filters()`` to find valid filters for a class or subclass instance.

-Search filters are sensitive to the context of the pycraigslist instance and the language of the region.
-For example, here are applicable filters for cars & trucks for sale in Tokyo, Japan:
+Search filters are sensitive to the language of the region.
+E.g., get filters for cars & trucks for sale in Tokyo, Japan:

 .. code:: python